-National Pollutant Discharge Elimination System (NPDES) Permit – the regulatory agency document issued by either a federal or state agency that is designed to control all discharges of potential pollutants from point sources and stormwater runoff into US waterways.
-NPDES permits regulate discharges into US waterways from all point sources of pollution, including industries, municipal wastewater treatment plants, sanitary landfills, large animal feedlots, and return irrigation flows.
+National Pollutant Discharge Elimination System (NPDES) Permit – The regulatory agency document issued by either a federal or state agency that is designed to control all discharges of potential pollutants from point sources and stormwater runoff into US waterways.
+NPDES permits regulate discharge into US waterways from all point sources of pollution, including industries, municipal wastewater treatment plants, sanitary landfills, large animal feedlots, and return irrigation flows.

 Papillion Creek Watershed – The watershed that includes those study basins with combined sewers that flow into the Papillion Creek Interceptor and to the Papillion Creek Wastewater Treatment Plant.

 Preliminary Treatment – Unit operations, such as screening and grit removal, that prepare wastewater for subsequent major treatment.